 Often issues affect partners so I am happy to counsel couples as this may resolve issues much quicker.
 I have also helped people suffering with anxiety, relationship problems, childhood related issues, bereavement, child bereavement, self harm, anger management difficulties, alcohol and drug related issues, addiction and stress.

-My private practice is based in Thorpe-on-the Hill (just off the A46 Lincoln Bypass) approx 5 miles outside Lincoln.
-I also have an office near to the prison in Lincoln both venues have free parking and disabled access.
-Please see the maps for the locations.
+I have an office near to the prison in Lincoln it has free parking and disabled access.
+Please see the map for the location.

 I am a member of the British Association for Counselling and Psychotherapy and work within its ethical framework.